-Instead of getting the all-annoying question, “I am coming to Seoul and staying in Myeongdong, can you recommend any restaurants for me?”— a few people were sensible enough to put some thought into their message, telling me what Korean food meant to them and how they didn’t want to waste time eating at “tourist” traps.
-I, by no means, expect a lengthy message but at least introduce yourself if you want any type of reply.
+Instead of getting the all-annoying question, “I am coming to Seoul and staying in Myeongdong, can you recommend any restaurants for me?”— a few people were sensible enough to put some thought into their message, telling me what Korean food meant to them and how they didn’t want to waste their time eating at “tourist” traps.
+I, by no means, expect a lengthy message, but the least anyone can do is introduce themselves if you want any type of reply.
+I’m doing this as a passion project of mine, which means I have no interest in commercializing this account to attract visitors or customers.
 Anyways, here are a few questions that got my attention: “Where would your last meal be at if you left Korea?”
 “What authentic food should I eat that I can’t get Stateside?”
 “Where are your five favorite places to eat?”
 I have no qualms answering these types of questions.

 Besides Imun Seolleungtang 이문설농탕, I think this historic restaurant in Hanam City (about an hour drive outside of Seoul) deserves a special trip for anyone visiting or living in Korea.
 The place is called Mabang Jip and it’s a living museum spanning over 100 years.
 Originally opened as a horse stable 마방 with accommodations in 1918, it started serving traditional set meals a decade later, all within a spacious hanok compound.
 Tons of relics and tools from the past remind you what Korea used to be like before all this modernity.
 Most notable is the mini jangseung 장승 (Korean totem pole) that’s given to each customer as they’re led into individual rooms.
 Jangseung (like “dol harubang” in Jeju) served several important purposes back in the days, warding off evils spirits in the village and acting as a signpost/marker.
 Impressed with the phallic-like figure, I asked if I could purchase one as a souvenir of sorts and got a stern look in response.